alosdiallo/HMS_Immunology_RNASeq/Steps for running the pipeline.md

 	**Note**: You must make sure that the file is in linux format and not windows.
 	If you see $'\r': command not found" That is what the issue is.
 	**Note**: To be able to run the above, you should have the file **pipeline.sh** inside **RNA-seq** folder, otherwise you will face an error.

+Extra: Make sure you look at the fastqc results and trim them if needed.
+fastx_trimmer -l N
+[-l N]       = Last base to keep.
+Default is entire read.